saimachi/CosmosDBBlog/instructions.md

     | Geo-Redundancy  | `Disable`     |
     | Multi-region Writes  | `Disable`      |

     >**Note**: In a production deployment, there are certainly features you would want to enable, like **Geo-Redundancy**.
-We are not enabling them for the sake of cost.
+We are not enabling them for the sake of simplicity.
 You can find more information about these options [here.](https://docs.microsoft.com/en-us/azure/cosmos-db/create-cosmosdb-resources-portal)

 ### Creating a Database and a Container